briteming/udp_forwarder_ng/README.md

 This tool is usually used with OpenVPN, to avoid being `deep-learned` by the GFW.
 OpenVPN already encrypted the packets, so I needn't do it again.

+## NOTE

+DO NOT USE MASTER BRANCH.
+It's still under debugging. (the connection migration is not stable)

 ## Design

 ![explain.png](https://raw.githubusercontent.com/recolic/udp_forwarder_ng/master/res/explain.png)